sadoha/J.A.R.V.I.S/README.md

 # Raspberry Pi 5 AI Cluster Automation with Ansible

-## Description:
+## Description
-  * Ansible-based deployment for a Raspberry Pi 5 AI cluster.
-  * Includes llama.cpp RPC cluster with Docker and Hermes Agent.
-  * Provides inventory-driven role modules for system tuning.
+This repository provides Ansible-based automation for deploying a Raspberry Pi 5 AI cluster.
+It includes a `llama.cpp` RPC cluster with Docker and offers inventory-driven role modules for system tuning (Wi-Fi, performance, hardware).

-This repository provides an Ansible-based deployment for:

-- 1 Raspberry Pi 5 llama-server-head node and 2 Raspberry Pi 5 llama-rpc-worker nodes running a local llama.cpp RPC cluster with Docker.
-- Inventory-driven role modules for Wi-Fi, performance, and hardware tuning.

 ## Prerequisites